Rego Park: Landmarks

 The Lost Battalion Hall, on Queens Boulevard, is named after nine companies of the 77th Infantry Division who fought in World War I. (Note: The nine companies of the 77th Division were given the name The Lost Battalion in media coverage of the Meuse-Argonne Offensive in World War I. From those units, roughly 197 were killed in action and approximately 150 missing or taken prisoner and 194 remained.)
-Now a community center, the structure was erected in 1939 as a hall for Veterans of Foreign Wars and American Legion.
+The structure, which is now a community center, was erected in 1939 as a hall for the Veterans of Foreign Wars and the American Legion.
 It was taken over as a community center by the New York City Department of Parks and Recreation in 1960 and is still operated as such.
 While the VFW maintains its offices at the building, the American Legion left in 1962.
 The site also contains a play area and a New York City Department of Environmental Protection water pumping station.

 The Drake Theater, which opened in 1935 and closed in the 1990s, was used in the 1997 film Private Parts.
 The theater was damaged in December 1978 after around 500 people, complaining about the theater's sound system threw beer and liquor bottles at the screen and tearing holes in it, smashing seats and the candy counter with fire extinguishers from the walls, and breaking all the glass doors at the entrance.